pm-cui/voltageFaultInjection/README.md

 ### Raspberry Pi Pico (using micropython and asm_PIO)
 - Main Program
   - State Machine running at a set 100Mhz
-  - GPIO set to have a drive strength os 12mA and high slew.
+  - GPIO set to have a drive strength of 12mA and high slew.
   - Prompts user for glitch duration.
 Calculations to send the register values for delaying the PIO will be added later (take into account rise time)
   - After getting a valid input, runs the State Machine